opencobra/cobratoolbox/.github/CONTRIBUTING.md

-# Contributing to The COBRAToolbox
+# Contributing to The COBRA Toolbox

-:+1::tada: First off, thanks for taking the time to contribute to [The COBRAToolbox](https://github.com/opencobra/cobratoolbox)! :tada::+1:
+:+1::tada: First off, thanks for taking the time to contribute to [The COBRA Toolbox](https://github.com/opencobra/cobratoolbox)! :tada::+1:

 <!-- MDTOC maxdepth:6 firsth1:0 numbering:1 flatten:0 bullets:0 updateOnSave:1 -->